Just Like You (Falling in Reverse song)

 "Just Like You" is the fifth single from American rock band Falling in Reverse's third album Just Like You.
-The song also featured a music video that already has over 10 million 500 thousand views, the music video features Falling In Reverse performing on a parody of The Voice called The Choice and Ronnie dresses up as all the judges.
-Some other musicians make appearances in the video, including Asking Alexandria's Danny Worsnop, the Word Alive's Tyler Smith and rapper B.LAY.
+The song also featured a music video that currently has around 18 million views, the music video features Falling In Reverse performing on a parody of The Voice called The Choice and Ronnie dresses up as all the judges.
+Some other musicians make appearances in the video, including Asking Alexandria's Danny Worsnop, The Word Alive's Tyler Smith and rapper B.LAY.